Hiking in Bodega Bay

 Pinnacle Gulch Trail

-The Pinnacle Gulch Coastal Access Trail is a half-mile unpaved path through a gulch that leads to a small, picturesque beach on Bodega Bay.
-One-quarter mile in length, the beach is dotted with interesting rocks and tide pools, and you’ll enjoy the view of Pinnacle Rock just offshore.
-The beautiful view includes Bodega Head, Tomales Bay, Point Reyes, and the two-mile-long, crescent-shaped sand spit of Doran Beach.
+The half-mile, unpaved Pinnacle Gulch Coastal Access Trail traverses a gulch that leads to a quarter-mile beach right on Bodega Bay that's dotted with interesting rocks and tide pools.
+From here you'll enjoy the view of Pinnacle Rock just offshore, as well as Bodega Head, Tomales Bay, Point Reyes, and the two-mile-long, crescent-shaped sand spit of Doran Beach.

 Directions: On the southern end of Bodega Bay, immediately after Highway 1 heads east (away from the coast), turn south onto South Harbor Way.
 Drive one block and turn left onto Heron Drive; turn left onto Mockingbird Road and drive a short distance to the posted trailhead for Pinnacle Gulch trailhead at 20600 Mockingbird Drive (it's across from a small parking area in the Bodega Harbor golf course community).
 A parking fee is required.